-On a warm South American on November 19, 1988, Christina Onassis, the golden heiress of the Onassis shipping fortune, died in a friend’s house in Argentina at the age of 38.
+On a warm, South American day on November 19, 1988, Christina Onassis, the golden heiress of the Onassis shipping fortune, died in a friend’s house in Argentina at the age of thirty-eight.

 She married and divorced four times in her life, and her struggles with her weight and drug use were widely known.

 The many tragedies in the life of Christina Onassis

 Her parents divorced in 1959 when she was nine years of age, and the resulting scandal from the news that her father had had an affair with opera singer Maria Callas was a lifelong embarrassment for her.